Parlor Cats...a Victorian Tradition thrives.

 Exclusivity.
 [Or, How to Deal with the Competition.]

-Our Two Princesses together lay claim to every inch of the James Dempsey Mansion as their own.
+Blanche, Abigail, and Sophie (our Queen and Two Princesses), together lay claim to every inch of the James Dempsey Mansion as their own.
 No pretenders can ever voice any claim to their sovereign territory.

 That means that, wish otherwise though we may, The Manor cannot accommodate any other four-legged citizens or visitors, domesticated or otherwise.
 [In a rare show of unanimity, they apparently crafted this proclamation without thought to the two-legged feathered citizen that also dwells in this realm: our 30-some-odd-year-old Yellow Nape Amazon parrot, Josefina.]

-But -- if you miss your own fur-babies, and you must have a feline fix -- visits from Abigail are guaranteed.
+But -- if you miss your own fur-babies, and you must have a feline fix -- visits from Abigail and Sophie are guaranteed.

 Audiences with Blanche can be arranged in advance according to her pleasure and, of course, if her schedule permits.